Seth Appert

-Seth Appert (born August 9, 1974) is an American ice hockey coach and former college ice hockey player.
+Seth Appert (born August 9, 1974) is an American ice hockey coach and former college ice hockey player who is currently serving as an assistant coach with Buffalo Sabres of the NHL.
 Appert was the head coach of the Rensselaer Polytechnic Institute men's ice hockey team.
 Appert played collegiate hockey at Ferris State.
-On August 14, 2020, Appert was named Head Coach of the Rochester Americans, the top AHL affiliate of the NHL's Buffalo Sabres.
+On August 14, 2020, Appert was named head coach of the Rochester Americans, the top AHL affiliate of the NHL's Buffalo Sabres.

 NCAA Division I ice hockey coaching experience

 In 1999, Appert became an assistant coach at The University of Denver where he worked until the end of the 2005–2006 season.
 During that period, Appert helped Denver to capture two NCAA national championships, three WCHA playoff championships, two WCHA regular-season titles, and average 23 wins per season.

 On April 19, 2006, Seth Appert was hired as the head ice hockey coach at Rensselaer Polytechnic Institute, replacing Dan Fridgen.
 He was fired on March 6, 2017.

 Coaching experience with USA Hockey

 Seth Appert was the head coach of Team USA's Under 18 Men's Ice Hockey Team at the Memorial of Ivan Hlinka Tournament that took place August 8–11, 2011, in Breclav, Czech Republic, and Piestany, Slovakia.
 Appert had previously served as head coach of Team USA in the Ivan Hlinka Tournament in 2008, and as an assistant coach in 2007.